Easy WP SMTP

 Note: Make sure to enter the email address you will be using to send SMTP emails (this would be the email address associated with your Yahoo account, Gmail account, etc.).

 We also strongly recommend enabling the Force From Email toggle.
-If it’s enabled, your From Email will be used for all emails sent from your site, ignoring values set by other plugins.
+If enabled, your From Email will be used for all emails sent from your site, ignoring values set by other plugins.

 From Name